How To Knit The Feather And Fan Stitch (Tutorial)

 I love seeing your finished projects on social media.

-If you enjoyed making the feather and fan stitch wrap, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the feather and fan stitch tutorial, I’d love to see your sample on Instagram, tag me @handylittleme.

 You can also check out my Facebook page here.